Massachusetts Lottery: Lucky for Life

 Lucky for Life, three years later when the game expanded to include Maine, New Hampshire, Vermont, Rhode Island, and Massachusetts.

 In January 2015, Lucky for Life became a "quasi-national" game, as of 2017 it is offered in 25 states and the District of Columbia.

 Mega Millions

 On September 6, 1996, Illinois, Georgia, Virginia, Maryland, Michigan, and Massachusetts began a jackpot game, then called The Big Game.
 The current name, Mega Millions, was adopted in 2002, with The Big Game name retired soon after.
-The jackpot starts at $15 million.
-Games are $1 each, or $2 with the Megaplier option, which became available in Massachusetts in 2011.
+Games are $2 each, or $3 with the Megaplier option, which became available in Massachusetts in 2011.

-The current version of the game began in 2013.
+The current version of the game began in October 2017.
+Players pick 5 numbers from the first field of 70 numbers and one mega ball from the second field of 25 numbers.
+The parimutuel jackpot starts at $20 million and grows from there until someone wins.

-In October 2017, the format for Mega Millions will change again, among the changes is a $2 price point ($3 with the Megaplier).
-Massachusetts will be among the game's lotteries offering the Just the Jackpot option ($3 for two game), such a ticket is eligible for only the jackpot.
+There’s another way to play this game called “just the jackpot”.
+Players get two sets of numbers for $3 for two chances to win the first prize.
+Just The Jackpot wagers are not eligible for other prizes in the game just like the base game.